Bicentennial Man (film)

-Makeup artist Greg Cannom was nominated for the Academy Award for Best Makeup at the 72nd Academy Awards.
-The theme song of the film, "Then You Look at Me", was written by James Horner and Will Jennings and sung by Celine Dion.
+Makeup artist Greg Cannom was nominated for Best Makeup at the 72nd Academy Awards.

 Plot

 On April 3, 2005, the NDR series robot "Andrew" is introduced into the Martin family home to perform housekeeping and maintenance duties and introduces himself by showing a presentation of the Three Laws of Robotics.
 The eldest daughter Grace despises Andrew, but her younger sister Amanda is sympathetic to him, and Andrew discovers he feels emotions, and is drawn to spend more time with his "Little Miss".
 He accidentally breaks one of her glass figurines and is able to carve a new one out of wood, which surprises her father Richard.
-He takes Andrew to NorthAm Robotics to inquire if Andrew's creativity was part of his programming.
+Richard takes Andrew to NorthAm Robotics to inquire if Andrew's creativity was part of his programming.
 NorthAm's CEO Dennis Mansky claims this is a problem and offers to scrap Andrew, but instead Richard takes Andrew back home and encourages him to continue his creativity and explore other humanities.
 Andrew becomes a clockmaker and earns a sizable fortune managed by Richard after they find that robots have no rights under current laws.

-Time passes, and Richard encourages Dennis to give Andrew the ability to present facial expressions to match his emotions.
+Time passes, and Richard encourages Dennis to retrofit Andrew with the ability to present facial expressions to match his emotions.
 About two decades after being awoken, Andrew presents Richard with all the money he has made to ask for his freedom.
-Wounded by this, Richard refuses to accept it but does grant Andrew his independence, on the condition he may no longer reside at the Martin home.
+Wounded by this, Richard refuses, but grants Andrew his independence on the condition that he may no longer reside at the Martin home.
 Andrew builds his own home by the beach.
-In 2048, Richard is on his death bed, and apologizes to Andrew for banishing him before he dies.
+In 2048, Richard is on his death bed, and apologizes to Andrew for banishing him all those years ago.

 Following Richard's death, Andrew goes on a quest to find other NDR robots that are like him, frequently communicating back to Amanda, who has since married and divorced, and has a son Lloyd and granddaughter Portia.
-In 2068, during his quest, Andrew discovers Galatea, an NDR robot that has been modified with female personality and traits.
+In 2068, during his quest, Andrew discovers Galatea, an NDR robot that has been modified with a female personality and traits.
 Andrew becomes interested in how Galatea was modified by Rupert Burns, the son of the original NDR designer, and finds he has a number of potential ideas to help make robots appear more human-like.
 Andrew agrees to fund Rupert's work and to be a test subject and is soon given a human-like appearance.
 Andrew finally returns to the Martin home in 2088 and finds that Amanda has grown old while Portia looks much like her grandmother at her age.
 Portia is initially cautious of Andrew, but soon accepts him as part of the Martin family.